gooood-night/dFLWL-EFO_A-FIRO-decison-support-framework/README.md

 ### Step 2: Configure Model Parameters

-Key model parameters include those related to real-world release and storage constraints, FIRO policy settings, and model-specific configurations (i.e., the dFLWL model parameters (ω,m,r_a)).
+Key model parameters include those related to real-world release and storage constraints, FIRO policy settings, and model-specific configurations (i.e., the dFLWL model parameters ω, m, $r_a$).
 The notebook `dFLWL-EFO_demo_flood_season.ipynb` walks through parameter configuration and constraint setting for Folsom Lake.
 Users should follow this structure to customize settings for a different reservoir.

 ### Step 3: Run the model